For Organizations

 Activities

-The volunteer work of Master Gardeners must focus on at least one of three main activities: gardening, educating others, or administration.
+Volunteers continue to serve their community through many activities.
+The volunteer work of Master Gardeners must focus on at least one of three main categories: gardening, educating others, or administration.

 Gardening